 For Trainer Classes, you’ll use six essential punches on Liteboxer’s Shield incorporating uppercuts and defensive movements.
 Generally speaking, if you’re right handed, you will use an orthodox stance, standing with your left foot in front -- if you’re left handed, you will use a southpaw stance, standing with your right foot in front.
-You can adjust your stance setting by going to “Settings” at the bottom right-hand corner of your screen, and then tapping on "Southpaw Mode.”
+You can adjust your stance setting by going to “Settings” at the top right-hand corner of your screen, and then tapping on "Southpaw Mode.”

 Focus on striking the targets with intent and purpose, instead of pushing through the Liteshield.
 This will not only help avoid unnecessary wrist strain, but also allow you to keep up with the tempo and hit on the right beat.
 Reset to guard position after every punch to avoid missing quick tempo or target changes.

 Consider the target in the “1” position as a jab to the “head”.
 Your back arm remains tight in guard position as the front arm fully extends, while your knuckles rotate to strike the Liteshield.
 Be sure to quickly reset to guard position after each punch.
 A jab is the most effective punch in boxing.